Frieda Hughes

-Frieda currently lives in Powys, Wales.

 Career

 Hughes graduated from Central Saint Martins College of Art and Design, London, with a BA (Hons.) in 1988.

 In June 2002, she received an Invention and Innovation award from the National Endowment for Science, Technology and the Arts for her project Forty Years.

 From 2006 to 2008 she wrote a weekly poetry column for The Times newspaper and in 2008 was chair judge for the Forward Prizes for Poetry and a judge for the National Poetry Competition.

-In February 2010 she was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.
+In February 2010, she was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

-In October 2015 Hughes spoke for the first time about her father as part of the BBC Two documentary Ted Hughes: Stronger Than Death.
+In October 2015, Hughes spoke for the first time about her father as part of the BBC Two documentary Ted Hughes: Stronger Than Death.

+In April 2023, Hughes appeared on the BBC Radio 4 programme Saturday Live speaking about her book George about her rescue of a magpie chick.